Installation

 Reference: Kustomize layout

 The Control Plane ships its deployment manifests as a set of Kustomize layers.
-Understanding this layout is helpful when you need to create a custom overlay — for example, to configure the Secret Manager backend, the File Manager storage, or to enable the optional eventing subsystem.
+Understanding this layout is helpful when you need to create a custom overlay — for example, to configure global settings, a component, or a storage backend.

 install/